 Walsh has been focusing on the lack of representation in leadership for women and non-binary people through our non-profit initiative Ladies, Wine & Design.

-She added: "The numbers say it all: 70% of design students are women, but only 5-11% of creative director positions are held by women.
+She added: "The numbers say it all: 70% of design students are women, but women hold only 5-11% of creative director positions.
 Only .1% of creative agencies are women-owned.
 POINT.
 ONE PER CENT.
 How does this make any sense when women drive about 80% of consumer purchasing?
 Diversity in leadership at agencies drives profit."

-"This decade working together went by in what feels like a second.
+"This decade, working together went by in what feels like a second.
 I dedicated every ounce of my time, energy and passion to our work, our client relationships and growing the studio.
-We grew from a 2 person design studio to a full-service creative agency of 25.
+We grew from a two-person design studio to a full-service creative agency of 25.
 I am forever grateful to Stefan for the ownership and trust he gave me."